cruddy/docs/Columns.md

 ##### Plain

-Do disable formatting at all, you can use `Plain` formatter:
+To display data as is (allowing HTML tags), you can use `Plain` formatter:

 ```php
 $s->col('foo')->format('Plain');